WE ARE RECRUITING 17/06/21

 Need help to lose weight?
 We can help you with dietary advice, meal planning tips, help with portion sizes, managing a food diary and a FREE Weigh-In.

 Health Walks are designed to attract people of all ages who want to improve their health, meet new people as well as explore their local environment.
 Walking groups are led by trained Volunteer Walk Leaders who have reached the standard of delivery set by the county Somerset Health Walks initiative.
-Redgate and Somerset Bridge Medical Centres are affiliated with the initiative and host regular walks on Wednesdays.
-The link below provides details of all the local walks taking place in the coming month.
+Redgate and Somerset Bridge Medical Centres are affiliated with the initiative and host regular walks on Wednesdays at 12.30 pm.
+For more details please speak to reception.

 WHEN SHOULD I WORRY?

 Having an ill child can be a very scary experience for parents.
 If you understand more about the illness it can help you to feel more in control.
 This booklet is for parents (and older children) and deals with common infections in children who are normally healthy.
 It is not meant for children who have ongoing health problems such as asthma, heart, or kidney problems.